-Black Cub Productions is an independent, full-service communications form committed to telling meaningful and motivating stories through bold and transformational creative work.
+Black Cub Productions is an independent, full-service communications agency committed to telling meaningful and motivating stories through bold and transformational creative work.
 We are knowledgeable about cultural nuances and agile in all storytelling formats, both traditional and new.
 We believe wholeheartedly that storytelling is a powerful tool and vessel for fomenting change.
 And, we are committed to producing impactful work that builds bridges between communities and shares a real connection with our audience.

 Confrontation is hard.
 We believe effective confrontation is at the core of creativity and storytelling, and it is the basis for meaningful communication between you and your audience.
 We are here to celebrate confrontational ideas with an open mind.
 BCP believes it allows for authenticity, transparency and unequivocal dialogue to take place between you and your audience.
 It is a bringing together of ideas as opposed to an avoidance of conflict/differences.
 You can’t fear confrontation if you want growth and transformation, and we are here to guide you through internal and external confrontation, to help you rethink your brand as well as challenge people’s perception of you.